Anyone who has been paying attention will note that large-scale nature-related disasters are increasing.

-Sadly, most people glean no wisdom from such events.
-Sometimes, moving stories of heroism amid tragedy emerge, and some people use those to exalt the goodness, the supposed righteousness, of human beings.
+Sadly, most people do not glean any wisdom from such events.
+Sometimes, moving stories of heroism amid tragedy emerge, which some people use to exalt the goodness, the supposed righteousness, of human beings.
 Others simply dig themselves out, curse the random cruelty of nature, and move on.
-Scientists, for their part, are searching for explanations within the natural world itself, particularly as disasters increase in their frequency and lethality.
+Scientists, for their part, are searching for explanations within the natural world itself, particularly as disasters increase in frequency and lethality.

 Looking for Lessons

 One thing that is clear is that never before has there been such potential for human suffering due to climatic disasters.
 In times past, when severe weather continually affected a particular area of the world, people simply migrated somewhere else.
 Now, because of fixed borders and population growth, little new land is available.
 The increasing population density has placed more people at risk when an extreme weather event occurs.
 Rapid growth in coastal populations puts more people in harm’s way when hurricanes or tropical storms strike.
 Swelling numbers of homes and businesses in flood plains increase the risk and frequency of high-cost flooding events.

 Take the 2010 Haiti quake.
 Striking within a few miles of crowded, poverty-stricken Port-au-Prince, it claimed a staggering 220,000 lives.
 Just 25 years before, the same area housed only a third as many people, in far fewer unstable shanties.
 Richard Olson, director of disaster risk reduction at Florida International University, told the Associated Press that the same quake in 1985 would have had a death toll closer to 80,000.